 Travel Agents spent a lot of time talking to clients about what they’re looking to gain from a holiday, before trying to make it happen.
 This role is well suited to enthusiastic individuals with excellent communication skills, as it’ll be your job to listen to, inspire and advise people on their travel plans.
 It also helps if you’ve got travel experience behind you, as you’ll be able to give people more detailed knowledge of places their interested in travelling to.

 For this reason, prospective employers will be looking mainly at your skills, enthusiasm and experience base, so if you’re great with people and you’ve got a passion for travel, then why not apply for a new role as a Travel Agent?
-Companies such as TUI and Thomas Cook regularly look for Travel Agents and you can set up notifications to let you know about local jobs in your area.
+Companies like TUI regularly look for Travel Agents and you can set up notifications to let you know about local jobs in your area.

 If you’ve spent years working for others, then it’s understandable that the time may have come where you’re much more excited about the prospect of working for yourself.
 One of the most appealing things about setting up your own business and becoming an entrepreneur is that your work schedule will be entirely on your terms, giving you full flexibility.